-This Report on Form 10-Q is for the Quarterly Period ended March 31, 2008.
+This Report on Form 10-Q is for the Quarterly Period ended June 30, 2008.
 In this Quarterly Report, "we," "us," "our" and the "Trust" refer to Universal Health Realty Income Trust.

 You should carefully review all of the information contained in this Quarterly Report, and should particularly consider any risk factors that we set forth in this Quarterly Report and in other reports or documents that we file from time to time with the Securities and Exchange Commission (the "SEC").
 In this Quarterly Report, we state our beliefs of future events and of our future financial performance.
 In some cases, you can identify those so-called "forward-looking statements" by words such as "may," "will," "should," "could," "would," "predicts," "potential," "continue," "expects," "anticipates," "future," "intends," "plans," "believes," "estimates," "appears," "projects" and similar expressions, as well as statements in future tense.
 You should be aware that those statements are only our predictions.
 Actual events or results may differ materially.
-In evaluating those statements, you should specifically consider various factors, including the risks outlined in Item 2 of Part I, Management's Discussion and Analysis of Financial Condition and Results of Operations, under Forward Looking Statements and Certain Risk Factors and Item 1A of Part II, Risk Factors.
+In evaluating those statements, you should specifically consider various factors, including the risks outlined in Item 2- Management's Discussion and Analysis of Financial Condition and Results of Operations, under Forward Looking Statements and Certain Risk Factors as disclosed in this Quarterly Report on Form 10-Q for the period ended June 30, 2008 and as outlined in Item 1A-Risk Factors as disclosed in our Report on Form 10-K for the year ended December 31, 2007.
 Those factors may cause our actual results to differ materially from any of our forward-looking statements.

 In this Quarterly Report on Form 10-Q, the term "revenues" does not include the revenues of the unconsolidated limited liability companies in which we have various non-controlling equity interests ranging from 33% to 99%.
 We currently account for our share of the income/loss from these investments by the equity method (see Note 5).
-As of March 31, 2008, we had investments or commitments in twenty-seven limited liability companies ("LLCs"), twenty-five of which are or will be accounted for by the equity method and two that are currently consolidated in our financial statements.
+As of June 30, 2008, we had investments or commitments in twenty-seven limited liability companies ("LLCs"), twenty-five of which are accounted for by the equity method and two that are currently consolidated in our financial statements

 The financial statements included herein have been prepared by us, without audit, pursuant to the rules and regulations of the SEC and reflect all normal and recurring adjustments which, in our opinion, are necessary to fairly present results for the interim periods.
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with generally accepted accounting principles have been condensed or omitted pursuant to such rules and regulations, although we believe that the accompanying disclosures are adequate to make the information presented not misleading.
 It is suggested that these financial statements be read in conjunction with the financial statements, accounting policies and the notes thereto included in our Annual Report on Form 10-K for the year ended December 31, 2007.
-Certain prior year amounts have been reclassified to conform with current year financial statement presentation.